-Sleeve gastrectomy (also known as the gastric sleeve, or "sleeve," procedure) requires removal of 85 percent of your stomach.
+Sleeve gastrectomy (also known as gastric sleeve surgery, or "sleeve," procedure) requires removal of 85 percent of your stomach.
 However, the intestine is not bypassed, so vitamin and most nutrient absorption are not affected as much as in the gastric bypass surgery.
 In the United States, this is the most frequently performed bariatric procedure.

 Advantages of Gastric Sleeve Surgery

 Risks of Sleeve Gastrectomy

 Risks are similar to the gastric bypass, and long-term data (more than 10 years) is not available.

 More information about Sleeve Gastrectomy Surgery

 Should you determine this to be the best weight loss surgery for you, know that we’ll be with you every step of the way!